ajwije/Wijeratne_lab/_pages/teaching.md

 ---

-Dr. Wijeratne has taught a variety of courses.
+I have taught a variety of courses.
 Most of these courses focus on molecular biology and bioinformatics.
 Dr. Wijeratne integrate active, inquiry-based learning into the classroom.
 Below are list of courses:

 <div style="background-color: black; display: flex; justify-content: center; align-items: center; padding: 10px;">
   <div style="color: white; font-size: 32px; font-weight: bold;">Courses at Arkansas State University</div>